rayylin/Tableau_sales_analysis/README.md

 ![image](https://user-images.githubusercontent.com/58899897/196044652-f6413b49-9437-4d8b-a7ae-c8292b1e63ae.png)

 We could see that the quantity increases, so the decrease in profit must come from the increase in costs or the decrease in unit price.
 However, we don't have much information for these two factors.
+The only factor about cost we have is delivery method.
+From this picture we could make a guess that the cost of method 2 may increase drastically and try to find new delivery method or new logitics partner.

 ![image](https://user-images.githubusercontent.com/58899897/196044827-3800f08c-0c3f-44dd-9437-34debaed2cb6.png)